 8. Install the Last Row

 The last row of hardwood flooring should be installed in the same manner as the previous rows.
-Once the last piece is in place, it should be nailed or glued down according to the manufacturer’s instructions.
+Once the last piece is in place, it should be nailed or glued down according to manufacturer instructions.
 Spacers can also be used to maintain a consistent gap between each board and ensure that the boards line up correctly.
-Finally, a flush-cut trim saw should be used to trim off any excess material.
+Finally, a flush cut trim saw should be used to trim off any excess material.